Skip to Content

 It’s all about the Base (layers, that is) to Keep Feet Warm

 Just a gentle reminder if you heaven’t heard it in a while – cotton is a big no-no, especially for avoiding cold feet.
-If you sweat or your feet get wet at all, cotton can literally be deadly as it holds that moisture in.
-At the very least you’ll end up with really cold feet.
+If you sweat or your feet get wet at all, in very cold temperatures, cotton can literally be deadly as it holds that moisture in.
+At the very least, you’ll end up with really cold feet.

 Properly Fitting Socks Matter for Keeping Feet Warm